Workspace 365 with Windows Virtual Desktop

 When the API permission is added, you can add the Windows Virtual Desktop app(s) to the Workspace 365 environment.

-- Go to the app store and select Windows Virtual Desktop:
+- Go to the App store, click on "Add new app" and select Windows Virtual Desktop:

 - Fill in the following information:

 - App name, this is the name how the app is represented in the Workspace

 - Windows Virtual Desktop version, select which version you use.